josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte.md

 #### Comparing logic

-Svelte has simple `if` statements for injecting logic into templates.
-While they're slightly more verbose than Vue's `v-if` attribute, I appreciate that they're pure logic, and don't need to be tied to an element.
-(They're also more readable than JSX inline statements, in my opinion.)
+Though we've seen it already, I think it's worth glancing once more at how each of the three frameworks handles conditional rendering.
 Here's how you'd show a `<Hello />` component conditionally:

 <ConditionalsComparison />